GoogleCloudPlatform/solutions-floating-ip-patterns-terraform/7-autohealing-instance/README.md

 This pattern deploys one [nginx](https://nginx.org/en/) webserver.

 The following diagram shows the architecture that you deploy.
 It consists of a Compute Engine instances in an autohealing instance group size 1.
-When the health check of the instance fails the instance gets automatically replaced
+When the health check of the instance fails the instance gets automatically replaced.

 ![Architecture for the pattern using an autohealing single instance](architecture.svg)